 What a solid network can do for you

 Businesses understand the value of a strong network.
 It’s the ‘plumbing’ that brings it all together, as they adopt virtual work styles and move from old-fashioned IT to agile cloud.
 But it’s still IT’s task to bring the benefits of the network to life.

-The technology needed to build a modern and reliable network is relatively easy to implement.
-The bigger challenge for IT teams is the skills transformation they must undergo to help the business make the most of its investment.
+The tech needed to build a modern and reliable network is relatively easy to implement.
+The greater challenge for IT teams is building skills to help the business get the most from its investment.

-IT has long been viewed as a support function, particularly in companies that still rely on legacy hardware.
-With businesses now making the transition to cloud-based systems and virtualised networks, the line between support teams and customer-facing teams has blurred.
-IT professionals are being asked to play a more hands-on role in helping the company to master new technologies and better serve customers.
+IT has long been seen as a support function, especially in companies that rely on legacy hardware.
+As businesses move to cloud and virtual networks, the line between support and customer-facing teams blurs.
+Companies want IT to be more hands-on in helping them master new tech and serve customers better.

-Another barrier to transformation is the disconnect between IT teams and front-end business processes.
-IT professionals are certainly tech-savvy and knowledgeable, but their priorities have largely been to keep systems running smoothly and oversee new technology implementations.
-As a result, they are often a few steps removed from the outcomes or specific friction points that each line of business needs to address.
+Also making change difficult is the gap between IT and front-end business.
+IT teams are often tech-savvy and smart, but their tasks have always been to keep the tech running and make new things work.
+So, they’re often a step removed from the outcomes or challenges that each business function tackles.

-It is outcomes like this that matter most to companies going through a digital transformation.
-The network and technology behind the scenes are integral to bringing innovative ideas to life, but without the right combination of people, skills and strategy these will fall flat.
-Click here to learn how Dimension Data is helping IT teams to transform their network into a platform for digital business, and to see why IDC named us as a leader in their IDC MarketScape: Worldwide Network Consulting Services 2017 Vendor Assessment.
+Click here to learn how we help IT teams transform their network into a platform for digital business.
+Also see why IDC named us a leader in their IDC MarketScape: Worldwide Network Consulting Services 2017 Vendor Assessment.